Sparse Robust Classification via the Kernel Mean

 with $\ell$ a loss and $\Omega$ a regularizer.
 It is desirable for the evaluation speed of the outputted classifier that $\omega$ be as sparse as possible.
-For example, the linear loss objective does not return a sparse solution.
-There are two main approaches to this problem. \\ \\ One can understand objectives that promote sparsity, via sparsity inducing losses or sparsity inducing regularizers.
-For example in the LASSO, the L1 regularizer $\Omega(\omega) = \lambda \sum_{i=1}^{n} \left| \omega_i \right|$ is used \cite{Tibshirani1996}.
-Alternately, Bartlett and Tewari in \cite{Bartlett2007} use the standard square norm regularizer, $\Omega(\omega) = \frac{\lambda}{2} \norm{\omega}^2$, and vary the loss.
+For example, the linear loss objective does not return a sparse solution. \\ \\ One can understand objectives that promote sparsity, via sparsity inducing losses or sparsity inducing regularizers.
+For example, in the Lasso, the L1 regularizer $\Omega(\omega) = \lambda \sum_{i=1}^{n} \left| \omega_i \right|$ is used \citep{Tibshirani1996}.
+Alternately, \citep{Bartlett2007} use the standard square norm regularizer $\Omega(\omega) = \frac{\lambda}{2} \norm{\omega}^2$, and vary the loss.
 They show there is an inherit trade off between sparse solutions, and solutions that give calibrated probability estimates.
-We point out that this is for this \emph{particular} choice of regularizer.
-In the objective based approach, properties of the \emph{actual} minimizer are deduced from the KKT conditions of the relevant optimization objective. \\ \\ In practice, one rarely if ever returns the \emph{exact} minimizer.
-Therefore, the search of \emph{objectives} that have sparse minimizers does not tell the full story.
-The approach taken here, and in \cite{Tsang2005,Altun2006,Clarkson2010}, is to use an optimization algorithm that provides sparsity for free. \\ \\ In the context of learning with symmetric label noise, this further highlights the importance of strong robustness.
-What is important is how the objective \emph{orders} solutions, and not necessarily what the \emph{exact} minimizer of the objective is.
+Note that this is for a \emph{particular} choice of regularizer.
+In this approach, the properties of the \emph{actual} minimizer are deduced from the KKT conditions of the relevant optimization objective. \\ \\ In practice, one rarely returns the \emph{exact} minimizer.
+Therefore, the search for \emph{objectives} that have sparse minimizers does not tell the full story.
+The approach taken in Section \ref{Sparse Approximation} is to find a single method that can be used to sparsely approximate any $\omega \in \chull(S)$, be it the optimal $\omega$ for one of the objectives above, or be it a $\omega$ that is generated via some other scheme.